-To Nationalise or Transform?
-Joy Business Hosts Roundtable on Ghana’s Extractive Future - MyJoyOnline
+To nationalise or transform?
+Joy Business hosts roundtable on Ghana’s extractive future - MyJoyOnline

 As calls grow for greater Ghanaian control of the extractive sector, Joy Business is convening a national dialogue to examine whether ownership alone is enough to transform the country.

 The high-level discussion, titled “To Nationalise or Transform?
-Rethinking Ghana’s Approach to Mining, Oil and Critical Minerals,” brings together voices from industry, policy, academia, and governance.
+Rethinking Ghana’s Approach to Mining, Oil and Critical Minerals,” was held on Tuesday, May 26.
+It brings together voices from industry, policy, academia, and governance.

-At the heart of the debate: Will greater Ghanaian ownership automatically mean better national outcomes, or does the country need deeper reforms in governance, financing, industrialisation, and accountability?

-The discussion comes as resource nationalism gains momentum across Africa, driven by rising commodity prices and demands for local participation.
-For Ghana, the debate is urgent as the government pushes stronger local participation while global demand for critical minerals intensifies.

 Latest Stories